tengstrand/lein-polylith/readme.md

     :main se.example.cmd-line.core)
 ```

-The [sync-deps](#sync-deps) command not only helps you add the missing libraries, it also sorts the dependency list in alphabetical order.
+The [sync](#sync) command not only helps you add the missing libraries, it also sorts the dependency list in alphabetical order.
 You can also have keywords like `:extensions` in a dependency.

 The environment project file (*environments/development/project.clj*) is the master for controlling library versions.
 However, the individual project files in each component or base are where you add new libraries.